jtallar/HoH-Web/README.md

 ### WebApp used to control Smart Home devices

 #### Environment setup:
-1. Install the API following :
+1. Install the API following the instructions written on API/README.txt
-  `nasm qemu gcc make`

-2. Build the Toolchain (on x64BareBones project directory):
-  `cd Toolchain`
-  `make all`

-3. Build the Kernel (on x64BareBones project directory):
-  `make all`

-4. Run the kernel
+2. Run the API:
-  `./run.sh`
+  `npm start`

+3. Open index.html in your preferred Web Browser